rekbat/argentina-gender-quotas/README.md

 ## Overview
-This repository contains the R code to replicate all results in the thesis, which uses a staggered two-way fixed-effects difference-in-differences design across 24 Argentine jurisdictions, with two quota regimes (30% and 50%).
+This repository contains the R code to replicate all results in the thesis, which uses a staggered two-way fixed-effects difference-in-differences design across 24 Argentine political jurisdictions, with two quota regimes (30% and 50%).

 ## Software requirements
 - R (version used: 4.6.0)